openshift-kni/eco-gotests/tests/cnf/core/network/README.md

 ### Eco-goinfra pkgs

 The eco-goinfra project contains a collection of generic packages that can be used across various test projects.
-It was developed for collaboration between the different QE and Development teams.
 Utilizing the expertise of each team and to decrease the duplication of coding efforts.
 Eco-infra project requires golang v1.19.x.

 - [**README**](https://github.com/openshift-kni/eco-goinfra#readme)